teloxide/teloxide/README.md

 # Windows
 $ set TELOXIDE_TOKEN=<Your token here>
 ```
- 4. Be sure that you are up to date:
+ 4. Make sure that your Rust compiler is up to date:
 ```bash
 # If you're using stable
 $ rustup update stable